nwlandry/nwlandry.github.io/index.md

 I’m an applied mathematics PhD student with a penchant for thinking about the "why" with a good grounding in common sense.
 I am analytical and like to see the bigger picture.
 I’ve worked in both academia and industry and am passionate about the next hard problem that comes my way.
 My [portfolio](/portfolio/) is a collection of some projects that I’ve worked on personally, professionally, and academically.
 For more about me, visit my [bio](/about/).
 You can also take a look at my [blog](/blog/).

+<b>On the job market sometime between May 2022 and December 2022!</b>

 {% include feature_row id="intro" type="center" %}

 <div style="margin-bottom:1cm" align="center"><font size="55">Selected Projects</font></div>